Vascular Plants of North Carolina

 PhenologyFlowering and fruiting July-October.

-IdentificationGiant Ragweed is unmistakable, with its deeply 3-lobed (sometimes 5-lobed) leaves and great height (3-12 feet).
+IdentificationGiant Ragweed is unmistakable, with its large (often 6 inches long) deeply 3-lobed (sometimes 5-lobed) leaves and great height -- from 3 feet to rarely 12 feet tall.
 Inflorescences are much like Common Ragweed, but grow from leafy branches as well as terminally.
+This conspicuous species can be frequently found by walking along greenways through floodplain forests, for example.

 Taxonomic CommentsNone